*Shipping Info*

 Or you may need to use an Atomizer diffuser on a timer – typically they should be set to diffuse for 10-15 minutes on and then be off for 1½ hours.
 Unless you are disinfecting a room that you will not be occupied for several hours – Atomizer should not be run for hours on end.

-Passive diffusers – terra cotta discs and ceramic shells.
+Passive diffusers – terra cotta discs, organza bags with Aroma beads

 Jewelry, Sterling Silver, Brass & Pewter